-Price will be calculated on a 'per service user' basis with the total price divided by the number of placements offered by the bidder.
+Price will be calculated on a 'per child per day' basis with the total grant requested divided by the number of total places offered by the applicant.
 While value for money is an important consideration, it is recognised that some providers will incur higher costs to ensure quality food and activity can be provided.
-Previous delivery of the programme has seen providers scored against the mean average cost per placement, with providers at or below the mean average scoring the full amount.
-However as we move forward we believe those that come out under the mean should also be rewarded with a higher score, and we will therefore move to a model for Christmas 2022 and Easter 2023 where we award full marks to all within the top 25% most competitively priced applications when ranked against cost per placement, with a sliding scale based on the below calculation to determine points awarded.
+For Summer 2023 and Christmas 2023 we will award full marks to all within the top 25% most competitively priced applications when ranked against cost per child per day.